jvalue/jayvee/apps/docs/docs/dev/12-jayvee-testing.md

 title: Writing tests for Jayvee
 ---

-We use tests at different levels to ensure that Jayvee works as intended and to catch breaking changes by regression testing (see [here for grammar tests](#existing-tests) and [here for execution tests](#existing-tests-1)).
+In order to ensure that Jayvee works as intended and to catch breaking changes, we have implemented the following components for regression testing:
-Additionally, we implemented a few testing utils to avoid creating Langium Typescript objects by hand.
-It has to be mentioned that, like Jayvee itself, the tests are split into grammar and execution tests.
+- Testing utils: utils to create Langium Typescript objects from *.jv test assets (see [here](#testing-utils)) as well as mocks for execution testing (see [here](#testing-utils-1))
+- [Grammar tests](#grammar-tests): test the grammar parsing and validation
+- [Execution tests](#execution-tests): test the execution of blocks

 ## Conventions
 All of the existing tests follow these conventions: